-Pediatric dental specialists, like Dr. Michael Coppe, Dr. Carolyn Coppe, and Dr. Stephanie Karapetian, are dentists who are well-trained and experienced in treating infants, children, and adolescents.
+Pediatric dental specialists, like Dr. Michael Coppe and Dr. Carolyn Coppe, are dentists who are well-trained and experienced in treating infants, children, and adolescents.

 By completing advanced courses in the specialty of pediatric dentistry, our doctors have obtained the skills and knowledge necessary to provide a positive dental experience for our younger patients.
 While any dentist can treat your child, pediatric dentists are often better prepared to handle the emotional and developmental issues that can have an impact on a child’s dental appointments.
 Coppe + Sears offer this kind of specialized care for our pediatric patients and are an excellent choice for taking care of your child’s smile.

 Conveniently located in Lexington center, just off Massachusetts Avenue, our office will take into consideration not only your schedule when booking appointments, but also the time of day when your child feels most rested and calm.
 We have found that proper appointment timing enhances cooperation, making the dental appointment a positive experience.
 For many children, morning appointments are best because they are more alert, as opposed to appointments scheduled for after school or the end of the day when a child tends to be tired and less cooperative.
 We will work with both you and your child to schedule an appointment that can be stress-free for everyone!